The Angel Gabriel told Mary that she was going to have a baby, and to call him Jesus. Elizabeth, her cousin, was six months pregnant at the time.

 The other two are Michael, who also serves God, and Satan, who rebelled against God and we know what his end will be.

-Hebrew puts “im” on the end of a word to make the word plural for three or more, where English often puts an “s” to make the word have a plural ending.
+Hebrew puts “im” on the end of a word to make the word plural for three or more, where English often puts an “s” at the end to make the word plural.

 Other modules in this unit: